kovid112m/KovidGPT/README.md

 The script **deploy_bot_app.py** is the main streamlit application that needs to be deployed.

-The **storage folder** contains the vector json files created during the time of indexing the documents from the data folder.
-These files will be created while running the application for the 1st time (stored to disc space).

 **PROGRAMMING LANGUAGE:**
 Python3

 **PACKAGES TO BE INSTALLED**

 Install the packages listed in requirements.txt and packages.txt files before running the streamlit application.
-Kindly Note: PortAudio package needs to be build separately and won't be installed using pip
+Kindly Note: PortAudio package needs to be build separately.

 **HOW TO DEPLOY**